All Products

 Object Storage Service:Configure access credentials (iOS SDK)

-To send requests using the OSS SDK for iOS, you must configure access credentials.
-Alibaba Cloud services use access credentials to verify your identity and access permissions.
-You can provide credentials in various ways based on your authentication and authorization requirements.
+To send requests using the OSS SDK for iOS, configure access credentials.
+Alibaba Cloud uses access credentials to verify your identity and access permissions.
+Choose a credential method based on your authentication and authorization requirements.

 Prerequisites